stashed/postgres/charts/stash-postgres/README.md

 $ helm install stash-postgres-10.6 appscode/stash-postgres -n kube-system --version=10.6
 ```

-The command deploys necessary `Function` and `Task` definition to backup or restore PostgreSQL database 10.6 using Stash on the Kubernetes cluster in the default configuration.
+The command deploys necessary `Function` and `Task` definition to backup or restore PostgreSQL 10.6 using Stash on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`